Softmotions/ncms/ncms-docs/ncms-docs-en/doc/httl/httl_basics.rst

     ${arg1.name()}
     ${arg1.name(arg2, ...)}

-Где `name` - название метода, а `arg1, arg2, ...` - возможные аргументы метода.
+Where `name` - the method name, and `arg1, arg2, ...` - possible arguments of the method.

-Предположим, мы зарегистрировали библиотеку `MyHttlMethods`, как было описано выше. В нашей библиотеке - один простой метод, который добавляет `Hello\ ` к переданной в качестве аргумента строке:
+Suppose we have registered the library `MyHttlMethods`, as described above.
+In our library - the one simple method, it adds `Hello\ ` to the beginning of passed string argument:

 .. code-block:: java